w3c/wai-curricula/content/designer/multimedia-and-animations.md

 * identify accessibility issues associated with media players, including:
   * select media players with support for different methods of interaction, including mouse, keyboard, touch, and voice
   * select media player controls that have clear and descriptive names, that are easy to find, and that are always reachable for users
-* design methods to control automatic audio and movement, including:
+* define methods to control automatic audio and movement, including:
   * mute and control the volume of auto-playing audio
   * pause, stop, and hide moving, blinking, and auto-updating content, including carousels and other animations
 * identify related requirements for: